rapPayne/react_in_3_weeks/labs/1.2 Creating and running an app/README.md

   "private": true,
 ```
 6. Look in the starters folder for "utilities.js".
 Copy this into the src folder.
-7. Restart your project with `npm start`
+7. Restart your project with `npm start`.
+You shouldn't see any difference yet.
 8. Edit src/index.js and make its entire contents look like this.
 ```JavaScript
 import React from 'react';